Collecting and using personal information

 - To send you national and ICR-run surveys.
 We do this using a processor with whom we have a contract to securely process your data.
 The information you provide via the survey is given with your consent.

-- From September 2018, to send to the Higher Education Statistics Agency which will manage and run the national survey.
+- To send to the Higher Education Statistics Agency which manages and runs the national survey.
 The information you provide via the survey is given with your consent.

 - With your consent, to send you a twice-yearly new alumni e-newsletter, highlighting the ICR’s key achievements, events and collaboration opportunities.

-When processing personal information for the ICR’s legitimate interests, we are required to carry out a balancing test to ensure that this does not have a negative effect on your rights.
+When processing personal information for the ICR’s legitimate interests, we carry out a balancing test to ensure that this does not have a negative effect on your rights.

 You may request to access information held about you at any time.
-Find out more about making a request on our main privacy page.
+Find out more about making a request or a complaint on our main privacy page.